No Universal Purification in Quantum Mechanics: Acknowledgments

 \section{Acknowledgments}

 Z.L.\ appreciates Ryuji Takagi and Kento Tsubouchi for inspiring him to consider the problem of preparing pure dilation states.
-We also appreciate insightful discussions with Jens Eisert, Qisheng Wang, Yunlong Xiao, and Allen Zang.
-Z.L.\ and Z.-W.L.\ are supported in part by a startup funding from YMSC, Dushi Program, and NSFC under Grant No.~12475023.
+We also appreciate insightful discussions with Qisheng Wang, Yuxiang Yang, Yunlong Xiao, Masahito Hayashi, and Allen Zang.
+Z.L.\ and Z.-W.L.\ are supported in part by NSFC under Grant No.~12475023, Dushi Program, and a startup funding from YMSC.
 Z.D.\ acknowledges the support from the National Natural Science Foundation of China Grant No.~12174216 and the Innovation Program for Quantum Science and Technology Grant No.~2021ZD0300804 and No.~2021ZD0300702.
 Z.C.\ acknowledges support from the EPSRC project Robust and Reliable Quantum Computing (RoaRQ, EP/W032635/1) and the EPSRC quantum technologies career acceleration fellowship (UKRI1226).
+Work in Berlin has been funded by the BMFTR (Hybrid++, QoSol, PasQuops, MuniQCAtoms), the Quantum Flagship (Millenion, PasQuans2), Berlin Quantum, the Munich Quantum Valley, the DFG (SPP 2514), and the European Research Council (DebuQC).